Create an Autonomous AI Agent Workflow in Python

 - Enhanced Reliability: By breaking a problem down, the system reduces the chance of the LLM "hallucinating" or getting lost.

-- Foundation for Autonomy: This is the first step towards creating truly autonomous systems that can perform research, write code, or manage projects with minimal oversight, forming a true AI workforce.
+- Foundation for Autonomy: This is the first step towards creating truly autonomous systems that can perform research, write code, or manage projects with minimal oversight.

 import os